orgua/OneWireHub/README.md

 - update this lib to the latest release (v3.0.0)
 - if you use an uncalibrated architecture the compilation-process will fail with an error, look at ./examples/debug/calibrate_by_bus_timing for an explanation
 - check if clock-speed of the µC is set correctly (if possible) - test with simple blink example, 1sec ON should really need 1sec. timing is critical
-- begin with a simple example like the ds18b20 (if possible). the ds18b20 doesn't support overdrive, so the master won't switch to higher data rates
+- begin with a simple example like the ds18b20 (if possible). the ds18b20 doesn't support overdrive, so the OneWire-Host won't switch to higher data rates
-- check if your setup is right: you need at least external power for your µC and a data line with ground line to your onewire-master (see section below)
+- check if your setup is right: you need at least external power for your µC and a data line with ground line to your OneWire-Host (see section below)
-- is there more than one master on the bus?
+- is there more than one OneWire-Host on the bus?
 It won't work!
-- has any other sensor (real or emulated) ever worked with this master? -> the simplest device would be a ds2401
+- has any other sensor (real or emulated) ever worked with this OneWire-Host? -> the simplest device would be a ds2401
 - if communication works, but is unstable please check with logic analyzer
-   - maybe your master is slow and just needs a higher ONEWIRE_TIME_MSG_HIGH_TIMEOUT-value (see OneWireHub_config.h line 37)
+   - maybe your OneWire-Host is slow and just needs a higher ONEWIRE_TIME_MSG_HIGH_TIMEOUT-value (see OneWireHub_config.h line 37)
 - make sure that serial- and gpio-debugging is disabled (see src/OneWireHub_config.h), especially when using overdrive (be aware! it may produce heisenbugs, timing is critical)
 - on a slow arduino it can be helpful to disable the serial port completely to get reliable results -> at least comment out serial.begin()
 - if you can provide a recording via logic-analyzer (logic 8 or similar) there should be chance we can help you
    - additional gpio-debug output can be enabled in src/OneWireHub_config.h: set USE_GPIO_DEBUG to 1 (it helps tracking state changes of the hub)
 - if you checked all these points feel free to open an issue at [Github](https://github.com/orgua/OneWireHub) and describe your troubleshooting process
-   - please provide the following basic info: which µC and master do you use, software versions, what device do you try to emulate, what works, what doesn't
+   - please provide the following basic info: which µC and OneWire-Host do you use, software versions, what device do you try to emulate, what works, what doesn't

 ### Recent development (latest at the top)

 - travis CI and unittests
 - more explicit coding, a lot of bugfixes with the help of unit tests (mainly esp8266, bea910, ds18b20)
-- interface of hub and slave-devices has changed, check header-file or examples for more info
+- interface of hub and devices has changed, check header-file or examples for more info
 - rework / clean handling of timing-constants with user defined literals.
-- extend const-correctness to all onewire-slaves and unify naming of functions across similar devices
+- extend const-correctness to all onewire-devices and unify naming of functions across similar devices
 - include tests into each device-example and add a lot of get()/set() for internal device-states
 - full support for ds2423, ds2450 and ds2503/5/6
-- fix and enhance ds2431, ds2433, ds2502, ds2890, probably every slave got a rework / optimization
+- fix and enhance ds2431, ds2433, ds2502, ds2890, probably every device got a rework / optimization
 - overdrive-support! must be enabled in config file - works with atmega328@16MHz
 - rework send() and recv(), much more efficient -> less time without interrupts (no missing time with millis())!
 AND code is more compact (ds2433.cpp shrinks from 176 to 90 LOC)
 - rework Error-Handling-System (reduced a lot of overhead)